 Flood Damage

 Flooding is also common with hurricanes.
 Excessive rain can lead to flooding concerns from swollen rivers.
-Storm surge can also cause significant flooding concerns in Louisiana.
+A storm surge can also cause significant floods in Louisiana.

 Non-Flooding Water Damage

-Sometimes, water damage that occurs in the midst of a hurricane has nothing to do with flooding.
+Sometimes, water damage that occurs during a hurricane has nothing to do with flooding.
 Wind may damage the roof of a home, allowing heavy rains to penetrate the hole and cause significant water damage to the property.

 Thunderstorms and Tornadoes